osamajabr/Data-Analysis-Roles-And-Predicting-Salaries-Project/README.md

 ### The questions I wanted to answer through my SQL queries were:

-1. What are the top-paying data analyst jobs that are available remotely? specifying the name of the companies that are offering these postings.
+1. What are the top-paying data analyst jobs that are available remotely? specifying the name of the companies that are offering these vacancies.
 2. What skills are required for the top-paying data analyst jobs?
 3. What are the most in-demand skills for remote data analysts?
 4. What are the top skills based on salary for data analyst remote jobs?